KieMerr17/noughts-crosses/README.md

 "One unused variable: 196 resetGame"

-This is the function 'resetGame()'<br>
-It is used in the index.html file and is referenced on the 'reset scores' button.
-See attached screenshot.
 <details><summary>JavaScript Validation</summary>
 <img src="docs/validation/javascript-validation.png">
 </details>
 <br>
-It passed with the following issue raised:<br>
-"One unused variable: 196 resetGame"

-This is the function 'resetGame()'<br>
+This warning is the function 'resetGame()'<br>
-It is used in the index.html file and is referenced to a on-click attribute linked to the 'reset scores' button.
+It is used in the index.html file and is linked to a on-click attribute attached to the 'reset scores' button.
 See attached screenshot.
 <details><summary>resetGame() reference image</summary>
 <img src="docs/validation/resetGame()-reference.png">
 </details>